saddle-finance/saddle-frontend/PULL_REQUEST_TEMPLATE/deploy.md

 Fixes # (Add link to github issue if available)

-## Checklist before merging:

-- [ ] Branch is up-to-date with main branch of the main repo
-- [ ] All applicable Unit/Functional/E2E tests are included
-- [ ] All current and new tests are passing (run `npm test`)
-- [ ] Manually verified on local development environment that the fix/change is good
+_Note_: If merged/deployed alone, make that known in a public Slack channel and ping team members.
+If the description above is clear and concise, it should be sufficient for team members with minimal context to verify the work that was done.
+Otherwise, please revise and provide additional information.

-## Post merge/deploy checklist:
+## Post merge/deploy:

-- [ ] Manually verify with a co-pilot (another team member) that the shipped changes is on prod
+- [ ] Manually verify (preferably with another team member) that the shipped changes are on prod.